 - Bathrooms:1 to 5Bathrooms

-The community of Northeast Dallas consists of home designs and prices that accommodate a range of price points.
-Most common in this neighborhood are single-family homes, which usually have monthly homeowner association fees ranging from $18 to $588, and taxes for the year range from as low as $4,242 to as high as $19,450.
+You can find home designs and prices to accommodate your budget in the community of Northeast Dallas.
+Most common in this neighborhood are single-family homes, which usually have monthly homeowner association fees ranging from $25 to $588, and taxes for the year range from as low as $4,242 to as high as $20,459.
 There are also a variety of attached homes.
-Those usually have annual homeowner association fees ranging from $18 to $588.
-Property taxes for the year can range from $1,614 to $5,663.
+Those usually have annual homeowner association fees ranging from $25 to $588.
+Property taxes for the year range from as low as $946 to as high as $5,825.

 Where to Live

 The Village was the original huge apartment complex and it is just to the north of present-day Northeast Dallas.
 The newer versions of this singles community still appeal to singles, recent college grads and young professionals.
 Young families and singles love the older cottages along the tree-lined streets east of Greenville Ave.
 Look in Caruth Haven or Ridgewood Park for great deals on older homes on winding streets; many have small yards, tall trees, and great character.

 There are plenty of neighborhood eateries and the chain restaurants are along major thoroughfares like Greenville Ave.
 There are pizza places and burger joints, neighborhood bars and late night lounges with music and entertainment, taco stands and sushi restaurants.
 There are also ethnic markets, natural food stores, large markets with deli sections, and gourmet food shops.
 There are bakeries and coffee shops by the scores.
 You won't go hungry any time of the day or night in Northeast Dallas.

 In Northeast Dallas you can find families shopping or at play, joggers and cyclists on the streets, soccer games in progress in the parks, or neighborhood barbecues and block parties.
 This is also a great place to find weekend garage sales, crowded local eateries, and bustling small shops and service businesses.